Christine E. Lynn College of Nursing

 Clinical Training Site

 We provide clinical training sites for FAU students and others to assist them in their Interprofessional Community Engagement and clinical training.
 We offer clinical training for students at various levels studying medicine, nursing, social work, and pharmacology.
-Students have opportunities to work alongside our nurse practitioners in the Westgate clinic, but also out in the community with our Outreach Team assisting with health care screenings at many partner sites.
+Students have opportunities to work alongside our nurse practitioners in the Westgate and U.B.
+Kinsey clinics, but also out in the community with our Outreach Team assisting with health care screenings at many partner sites.

 WE PROMISE TO: